Akshayanti/Akshayanti.github.io/index.md

 excerpt: "About Me..."
 ---

-Currently working as a software engineer, I recently finished my master's degree from Charles University, Prague.
+At present, I'm working as a software engineer with Twilio Czechia s.r.o.

+Graduate of [LCT Program](https://lct-master.org/), I did my master's in Computational Linguistics from Charles University (Czechia, 2021) and University of Basque Country (Spain, 2019).

 Whatever free time I find from work and reading, I devote to automating mundane tasks by scripting them, trying to learn and/or read about different languages in the world, browsing random articles on wikipedia, and gaming.